EccentricSavage/Breakout_Clone/README.md

 # Additional Information

-Still a work in progress,
+Still a work in progress, advanced collision parameters to be added.